Skip to main content

 European goals for connectivity

 The European Commission has set goals for connectivity in Europe.
-According to the European Gigabit Society ambitions, the following has to be achieved more in particular by 2025:

 On 9 March 2021 the European Commission presented “The Digital Compass”.
 By 2030: